altanpazarli/rss_annotation_tool_test/README.md

 3. a user should not be able to create an account with similar same username and password
 4. a user should not be able to create a username has a more than 30 character
 5. a user should be able to create a username with the supported format(Letters, digits and @/./+/-/_ only)
+6. a user should not be able to create a password only numeric

 #### Login Function